microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 ### Update Management

-Azure Automation provides Update Management to take care of the operating system updates for Windows and Linux  Azure VMs or Azure Arc enabled servers.
+Azure Automation provides Update Management to take care of the operating system updates for Windows and Linux  Azure VMs or Azure Arc-enabled servers.
 The solution assesses the status of available updates and manages the process of installing required updates for your machines reporting to Update Management.
-In Jumpstart ArcBox all of the Azure Arc enabled servers are onboarded on Update Management.
+In ArcBox all of the Azure Arc-enabled servers are onboarded on Update Management.
 The "Update Management" tab of the Jumpstart Workbook shows insights from Azure Automation.
-To use this report you need to provide the ArcBox's subscription, resource group and Log Analytics worskspace in the parameters section along with a time range.
+To use this report you need to provide the ArcBox's subscription, resource group and Log Analytics workspace in the parameters section along with a time range.

    ![Update Management parameters](./update_parameters.png)